Creating Positive Change

 Important Application Dates

-Attention:Arts & Culture and Education related proposals are not accepted this quarter.Deadline: August 15, 2023 Notification: November 1, 2023What to Know
+Attention:Arts & Culture, Education, and Digital News proposals are not accepted this quarter.Deadline: August 8, 2025 Notification: November 1, 2025What to Know

 Please download our Grantseeker Resource Packet—required reading for all applicants.
 Included are more details regarding eligibility, a timeline for the application process, answers to frequently asked questions, and instructions on how sign up and navigate the portal.